DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/grouping.md

 To set up a simple static DataGrid grouping, use the `GroupingState`, `LocalGrouping` and `TableGroupRow` plugins.

+In the following example, we use the controlled mode by specifying the `grouping` property of the `GroupingState` plugin.
+Since there is no UI and the end-user can't change grouping, it's not necessary to handle the `groupingChange` event of the same plugin.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/grouping/local-grouping-static)

 [SOURCE](https://github.com/DevExpress/devextreme-reactive/tree/master/packages/dx-react-demos/src/bootstrap3/grouping/local-grouping-static.jsx)

-In this example, we use the controlled mode by specifying the `grouping` property of the `GroupingState` plugin.
-Since there is no UI and the end-user can't change grouping, it's not necessary to handle the `groupingChange` event of the same plugin.

 ## Grouping UI for an end-user